aroberge/friendly/docs/design.md

 or to develop a simplified version that focuses on Syntax Errors, and is designed from the start to provide localized (i.e. translated) information.

+## Additional configuration

+It should be possible to add some colours to various parts of the traceback information; however, this should likely be done only

+1. if friendly_traceback is embedded in another application which has full control over its display (some terminal emulators might not support control characters required for colours - or do so in a way that might be counter productive)
+2. Based on values found in a `.ini` file.

+This additional feature should only be implemented after all other issues have been dealt with.